mixxxdj/manual/source/chapters/library.rst

   :ref:`Previewdeck <interface-preview-deck>`.
 Alternatively
   simply drag it to the :ref:`interface-waveform`.
 Note that you can't load multiple files at once.
-* **Add to playlist/crate**: Add selected tracks to the playlists or crates that you have created before.
-Alternatively, drag the selection to the playlist or crate in the sidebar.
+* **Add to playlist/crate**: Add selected tracks to playlists or crates you have previously created.
+Alternatively, drag the selection to a playlist or crate in the sidebar.
 * **BPM Options sub-menu**:

     * **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75% or 200%
       of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
+If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
-      If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the analysis.
+      analysis.

     * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so
       you can't edit them in the track properties.
 The |ic_lib_bpm_unlocked|
       icon next to the track's BPM in the library row is a toggle.
 Clicking it will set the status to "locked", and the icon changes to |ic_lib_bpm_locked|.

-    * **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx library.
-After doing this, we recommended you to :ref:`analyze <configuration-analyze>` the tracks again.
+    * **Clear BPM and Beatgrid**: Removes the :term:`BPM` and :term:`beatgrid` data from the selected tracks in the Mixxx library.
+After doing this, we recommend :ref:`analyzing <configuration-analyze>` the tracks again.

-* **Reload Track Metadata from File**: If the track's :term:`metadata` changes, e.g. if you used iTunes to edit them, this option lets you save the new values for the selected tracks to the Mixxx library, see :ref:`edit metadata <library-edit-metadata>`.
+* **Reload Track Metadata from File**: If the track's :term:`metadata` changes, (e.g. if you used iTunes to edit it,) this option lets you save the new values for the selected tracks to the Mixxx library.
+See :ref:`edit metadata <library-edit-metadata>`.
 * **Reload Track Metadata from MusicBrainz**:
-  Lookup :term:`metadata` online by searching the :term:`MusicBrainz` database, and apply the search results to your tracks, see :ref:`edit metadata <library-edit-metadata>`.
+  Look up :term:`metadata` online by searching the :term:`MusicBrainz` database and apply the search results to your tracks.
+See :ref:`edit metadata <library-edit-metadata>`.
 * **Cover Art Option sub-menu**:

-    * **Choose New Cover**: Select an image from the file-browser as new cover.
+    * **Choose New Cover**: Select an image from the file browser as the cover.
     * **Unset Cover**: Delete any cover information saved for this track.
-    * **Reload from track/folder**: Reload the cover from the tracks ID3v2 :term:`tags<metadata>` or a picture in the track folder if they are not available.
+    * **Reload from track/folder**: Reload the cover from the tracks' ID3v2 :term:`tags<metadata>` or a picture in the track folder if the tags do not supply any.

 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.
-* **Reset Play Count**: Marks selected tracks as not played in the current session and set their play counter to zero.
+* **Reset Play Count**: Marks selected tracks as not played in the current session and sets their play counter to zero.
 The icon in the :guilabel:`Played` column changes.
-* **Open in File Browser**: Browse for the selected files in your file manager.
+* **Open in File Browser**: Brings up the selected files in your file manager.
 * **Properties**: Similar to inline editing explained above, the properties dialog allows you to view and edit metadata such as title, artist, album, and view the full file name and path.
 Note that you can not edit multiple files at